obryan5598/quarkus-quickstarts/getting-started/README.md

 # Quarkus Getting-Started example

-## Add the configmap to the cluster
+## Add the configmap to the namespace quarkus-rest-on-ocp
 > oc create -f /your-path/basic-configmap.yaml

 ## Building the image & Deploying to Openshift via S2Image